 • Walk, run, jog through the pain

-• Do not ignore thigh pain that gets worse (it could be an sign of a Deeper problem)
+• Do not ignore pain that gets worse (it could be an sign of a deeper problem)

 • Leave it untreated, if you are uncertain of the diagnosis, rather call us and be safe

-• Follow the PRICE procedure for 24 hours with your knee bent as far as you can tolerate.
+• Keep your knee bent as far as you can tolerate

 • Walking down stairs